Search this site

 Costa Rica holidays can catch you off guard if you are a visitor or you just moved here and wonder why everything is closed.

 In general, holiday dates are fixed, and unlike the United States, are not moved to make a three day weekend.
 For example, Mother's day is always on August 15th.

-Beaches and restaurants are jammed, prices are much more expensive than normal and the traffic from San Jose north to Guanacaste is very heavy, especially at the beginning and end of these holiday periods.
-For major week long holidays, most Costa Ricans depart on the first day of the holiday period and return home on the last.
+Beaches and restaurants are jammed, prices are much more expensive than normal and the traffic from San Jose heading north to Guanacaste is very heavy, especially at the beginning and end of these holiday periods.
+For long holidays, most Costa Ricans depart early in the morning of the first day of the holiday period and return home late at night on the last day.

 Conversely in October, one of the few months without a national Costa Rica holiday, there are few people who visit the Pacific coast.
 This is primarily due to the torrential rains that arrive starting in September.
 This time of year is a very quiet and peaceful month to visit, especially if you like cooler temperatures and lots of rain.
 Many small business owners that cater to the tourism industry, close down for a few weeks and go on their annual vacation.